Qiskit/qiskit/doc/install.rst

 If you upgrade the dependencies and get the error below, try the fix shown below the error:

-- Depending on the system and setup to append "sudo -H" before could be needed.
+- Depending on the system and setup, appending "sudo -H" before this command could be needed.

 .. code:: sh

-    pip install --upgrade IBMQuantumExperience
+    pip install -U --no-cache-dir IBMQuantumExperience

 - Fix: run the command below